openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 	// Standard object's metadata
 	metav1.ObjectMeta `json:"metadata,omitempty"`

-	// Describe the object to which this binding belongs Subject Subject `json:"subject"`
+	// Describe the object to which replacements belongs Subject Subject `json:"subject"`
 	// Describe detailed configuration to be injected of the subject above.
 	Replacements []Replacement `json:"replacements"`